Guide series, Part 4 of 5

 If any of these conditions apply to you, your HbA1c may not reflect your true glucose exposure, and the personalised targets below may not apply.
 Your diabetes care team can check whether your HbA1c is analytically reliable before you interpret it through the glycation lens.

-Six worked examples, one per cell
+Three worked examples, one per glycator row

 “My TIR is 62%, my HbA1c is 50 mmol/mol.
 My care team is asking me to push for 70%.
 Should I?”

 “My TIR is 70%, my HbA1c is 53 mmol/mol.
-Both targets met.”
+The targets align met.”

 “My TIR is 70% but my HbA1c keeps coming back at 60 mmol/mol.
 What is going wrong?”

-What to do with your cell
+What to do with your target

 You are not under-managing.
 Your biology produces lower HbA1c for the same glucose.
 The conversation with your care team is whether your current target is the right one, or whether it is harder than your biology requires.
 Pushing harder may carry costs (hypoglycaemia, cognitive load, time) worth weighing against the additional benefit you would expect.
+A Zone B device would move this figure up somewhat further, on top of the biology, per the CGM zone section above.

 You are likely working harder than your TIR number suggests.
 Two practical levers exist, both worth discussing with your care team: